 The 7% VAT is refundable in Bangkok airport when leaving the country upon presentation of the goods and corresponding receipts.

 Drinking water from the tap is not recommended; drink boiled or bottled water instead.
 Ice is generally produced from purified water under hygienic conditions and can be regarded as safe.
-Use your common sense in any way when travelling in the country.
+Use your common sense in any way when traveling in the country.
 The same thing goes for food; a packed and clean looking place will most likely be safe.

 Overall, Thailand Is a fairly clean country and few travelers experience anything more than an upset stomach.
-Urban Thailand is malaria free.
+Urban Thailand is malaria-free.
 There are three university research hospitals, about a dozen private and public hospitals as well as hundreds of medical clinics serving locals and tourists alike.
 Three hospitals offering a comprehensive range of services including Bangkok General Hospital on New Phetchaburi, the Bangkok Nursing Home on Convent Road and the Chao Phraya Hospital on Baromratchachonni Road.